 Our firm was founded on the belief that the law should serve everyone, not just those who can afford it.
 We believe in fighting back against unfair treatment and that the betterment of people and their livelihood is our greatest profit.
 We recognise that there are often people and even organisations who can’t afford the services of a lawyer.
 In appropriate cases we will provide our services without charge or on a reduced cost basis.

-Maurice Blackburn has a dedicated Social Justice practice, headed by Elizabeth O'Shea, which draws on lawyers from across the firms practice areas, providing access to the some of the best legal expertise in Australia.
+Maurice Blackburn has a dedicated Social Justice practice, headed by Jennifer Kanis, which draws on lawyers and solicitors from across the firms practice areas, providing access to the some of the best legal expertise in Australia.
+Contact Maurice Blackburn for more information.
+We have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.

 Maurice Blackburn: A history of fighting for fairness